-I mentioned in a post last week that it had been eleven years exactly since I’d read my first Christopher Dawson book.
+I mentioned in an essay last week that it had been eleven years exactly since I’d read my first book by Christopher Dawson.
 That book, 1942’s Judgment of the Nations, remains my favorite of Dawson’s works.

 I spent the entire Thanksgiving break that year, 2001, reading Dawson.
 I had found the book at Hyde Brothers Books in Fort Wayne shortly before, and I devoured the book.
 At the time, my oldest was only two, and I had a lot more time in which to read.